A Comprehensive Survey on Heart Sound Analysis in the Deep Learning Era: Future Research Directions and Open Issues

 \subsection{Limitations and Outlook}

-\sstitle{Hardware development} In clinics, echocardiography obtains ultrasound scan with a small probe which emits high-frequency sound waves, therefore, physicians can diagnose via observing the heart and blood vessels, as well as blood flows\footnote{https://www.nhs.uk/conditions/echocardiogram/}.
+\sstitle{Hardware development} In clinics, echocardiography involves obtaining ultrasound scans with a small probe that emits high-frequency sound waves.
+Physicians can diagnose conditions by observing the heart, blood vessels, and blood flows through this method\footnote{https://www.nhs.uk/conditions/echocardiogram/}.
 However, echocardiography requires well-trained skills for professionals, limiting its usage in primary care.
-Classic acoustic stethoscopes used in primary care need physicians and nurses to be trained as well.
-To this end, there is a high demand of electronic stethoscopes in primary care.
-In recent years, electronic stethoscopes have been developed and produced to record heart sounds and transmit heart sounds to computers or mobile phones for further analysis~\cite{leng2015electronic}.
-Most electronic stethoscopes can only achieve basic functions such as amplifying and visualising heart sounds without diagnosis.
-There are a few studies and hardware working on automated diagnosis more recently.
-For instance, a field-programmable gate array (FPGA) was designed to classify heart sounds via an LSTM-RNN model in~\cite{jhong2020deep}. ``HD Steth with ECG''\footnote{https://www.stethoscope.com/hd-steth-with-ecg/} embedded artificial intelligence (AI) into the electronic stethoscope to detect multiple cardiac abnormalities.
-As outlined throughout this overview, AI is promising to diagnose heart sound abnormalities, therefore reducing the requirement of well-trained professionals.
-Devices which diagnose cardiac diseases with high accuracies will be very helpful for promoting the early screening of cardiac diseases to primary care and home care.
+Classic acoustic stethoscopes used in primary care require physicians and nurses to undergo training.
+Consequently, there is a high demand for electronic stethoscopes in primary care.
+In recent years, electronic stethoscopes have been developed to record heart sounds and transmit them to computers or mobile phones for further analysis~\cite{leng2015electronic}.
+Most electronic stethoscopes can only achieve basic functions such as amplifying and visualising heart sounds without providing a diagnosis.
+More recently, there are a few studies and hardware advancements focused on automated diagnosis.
+For instance, a field-programmable gate array (FPGA) was designed to classify heart sounds via an LSTM-RNN model in~\cite{jhong2020deep}. ``HD Steth with ECG''\footnote{https://www.stethoscope.com/hd-steth-with-ecg/} embedded artificial intelligence (AI) into an electronic stethoscope to detect multiple cardiac abnormalities.
+As outlined throughout this overview, AI shows promise in diagnosing heart sound abnormalities, thereby reducing the dependence on well-trained professionals.
+Devices capable of accurately diagnosing cardiac diseases will be invaluable in promoting early screening for cardiac conditions in primary care and home settings.